BIG Code of Conduct

 Everyone involved with BIG’s activities (attendees, volunteers, staff members, organisers and so forth) is subject to the Code of Conduct.
 Failing to comply with Code of Conduct could result in the immediate exclusion from any of the programmed events without a refund.

-Being part of a BIG activity means: ● Respecting and listening to each other’s views; ● Using welcoming and inclusive language; ● Treating everyone equally; ● Respecting each other’s choice of pronoun, as outlined on name tags (if in doubt, please ask); ● Respecting event attendees, venue staff, organisers and volunteers; and ● Respecting each other’s personal space.
+Being part of a BIG activity means: ● Respecting and listening to each other’s views; ● Using welcoming and inclusive language; ● Treating everyone equally; ● Addressing each other by our chosen name(s) and choice of pronouns, as outlined on name tags (if in doubt, please ask before making assumptions or use nicknames/abbreviations without prior consent); ● Respecting event attendees, venue staff, organisers and volunteers; and ● Respecting each other’s personal space.

 We will NOT accept: ● Violent behaviour; ● Harassment; ● Discrimination; or ● Display of inappropriate content.